“ADHD Plus: Diagnosing and Treating Comorbid Conditions in Children” [Video Replay & Podcast #221]

-Register below for this free expert webinar on how comorbid conditions can mimic and interact with ADHD with Mark Bertin, M.D. on Friday, June 1st, at 1 pm ET.
+In this hour-long webinar-on-demand, learn how comorbid conditions can mimic and interact with ADHD with Mark Bertin, M.D.

 A mom and her son walk out of the doctor’s office, relieved that the child has received an ADHD diagnosis.
 Finally, there is an explanation for his attention and emotional struggles at school and at home.
 Six months later, after taking ADHD medication and seeing mild improvement in some symptoms, they notice that other symptoms have worsened.
 Another visit with a developmental pediatrician finds, after further testing, that the child also has generalized anxiety disorder.
 Mom and son throw up their arms.